| 1 | Striped road guarder |

 A Mexican snake which is extremely recognisable, with a grey-beige base overlaid with black lines running lengthways down its body.
 Striped road guarders (Conophis vittatus) are common in human areas, in towns, and even grassland near airports.
-Naturally, its habitats are tropical deciduous forests and dry scrubland, and while it lacks venom, it’s extremely common due to its speed and agility.
+Naturally, their habitats include tropical deciduous forests and dry scrubland, and while they lack venom, they’re extremely common due to their speed and agility.

-They also have several bonus tricks up their sleeves, one being death-faking.
+Striped road guarders also have several bonus tricks up their sleeves, one being death-faking.
 Scientists were in an area of deciduous and oak forest in Jalisco, Mexico.
-They disturbed a striped road guarder, and initially, it reacted normally, becoming agitated, making rapid movements, producing a foul smell, attempting to bite.
+They disturbed a striped road guarder, and initially, it reacted normally, becoming agitated, making rapid movements, producing a foul smell, and attempting to bite.
 Generally acting unhinged, in other words.

-The scientists wrestled it into a bag, and then its demeanor changed: the striped road guarder rotated its upper body, gaped its mouth wide, and went completely limp.
+The scientists wrestled the snake into a bag, and then its demeanor changed: the striped road guarder rotated its upper body, gaped its mouth wide, and went completely limp.
 It ceased to react to any external stimulation.
-If you saw a picture you’d instantly think it was devoid of life.
+If you saw a picture, you’d instantly think it was devoid of life.

 After 1 minute, the road guarder rotated its entire body onto its back and stayed immobile.
 It took 11 minutes until the snake reactivated and attempted to escape.
-This striped road guarder was found under a log in a forest, rather than slithering around openly like they commonly do, so maybe it was already in a defensive mode.
-This snake has different survival strategies for different situations.
+This striped road guarder was found under a log in a forest, rather than slithering around openly like they commonly do, so it may have already been in a defensive mode.

 Striped road guarders prey on reptiles, such as the Colima giant whiptail.
 Their heartland is southern Mexico, but they also reach far western Guatemala.

 It’s one thing for scientists to admire a snake’s death-faking skills in a lab, but some are so skilled that they can actually fool professional snake investigators.
-The grey-banded kingsnake (Lapropeltis alternata) is one of those.
+One example is the grey-banded kingsnake (Lapropeltis alternata), which is found in western Texas and southern New Mexico.

 In 1973, scientists were driving down a highway in Presidio County, Texas, when they spotted a ringtail cat, standing over a grey-banded kingsnake.
 They assumed that the kingsnake was roadkill and the cat was scavenging its corpse.
 The snake was fully limp, and remained limp while the scientists examined it.
-When placed on the ground, the kingsnake didn’t right itself.
+When placed on the ground, the kingsnake made no attempt to right itself.

 Storeria dekayi, or Dekay’s brown snake, is the most common snake in US cities overall, with an immense ability to survive in suburban housing estates or even concrete jungles if there’s some form of grass.
-Dekay’s brown snakes prey on slugs and earthworms, which means that there’s food everywhere.
+Dekay’s brown snakes prey on slugs and earthworms, meaning that there’s potential meals everywhere.
 It’s not their venom which has allowed them to achieve domination, as they don’t have any; the best they can do is chew your finger mournfully.

 However, Dekay’s brown snake does have a huge amount of death-faking talent.
 According to this technical review of death-faking (thanatosis), Dekay’s brown snake has exhibited 6 death-faking behaviors across various studies.
 These include…